Sanford hit-and-run suspect arrested in Seminole County | Where Orlando Turns First For Breaking News, Weather, and Traffic

-SANFORD, FLORIDA - Sanford police have arrested a man they believe hit a woman, checked on her condition and then drove away, investigators said.
+SANFORD, Fla. - Sanford police have arrested a man they believe hit a woman, checked on her condition and then drove away, investigators said.

 What is even more bizarre, the woman told police that after the hit-and-run, the man attempted to lift her up, but when she started repeating the license plate number of the vehicle, the driver got into the vehicle and left the scene, police said.